Mike Davis Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- Davis recorded 13 rushing yards in his one career matchup against the Bills, 15.5 fewer yards than his over/under in Sunday's game.
+- In his one career matchup against the Bills, Davis finished with 13 rushing yards, 13.5 fewer yards than his over/under in Sunday's game.

-- Davis did not have a touchdown run in that matchup against the Bills.
+- Davis did not have a touchdown run in that contest against the Bills.

 - Note: Davis' stats vs. Bills date back to 2016.

-- The Bills have the NFL's 17th-ranked defense against the run, allowing 114.8 yards per game.
+- Conceding 114.8 rushing yards per game, the Bills have the 17th-ranked run defense in the NFL.

-- The Bills have given up 18 rushing touchdowns, 28th in the league.
+- The Falcons are up against the NFL's 28th-ranked D when it comes to rushing TDs allowed (18 this season).

 Recent Performances

-- In last week's matchup with the Lions, Davis rushed for 28 yards on seven carries (averaging four yards per carry).
+- Last week against the Lions, Davis racked up 28 yards on seven carries (averaging four yards per attempt).

-- During his last three games, Davis has rushed for 93 yards (31.0 per game) on 24 carries.
+- Davis has 93 rushing yards on 24 attempts (31.0 yards per carry) over his last three games.

 Davis' Atlanta Teammates